btdavis300/cocktail-SPA/README.md

 User Stories:

 -As a user, I can search for a cocktail by name.
 Results will pull up images of cocktails, and I can click on the image to view the ingredients and recipe for the cocktail.

--As a user, I can navigate through cocktail categories (by alcohol, by type of drink, alcoholic vs. non-alcoholic) -As a user, I can post cocktail creations
+-As a user, I can navigate through cocktail categories (by alcohol, by type of drink, alcoholic vs. non-alcoholic)

+-As a user, I can post cocktail creations.

--As a user, I can post reviews, including rating and descriptions as well as “liking” individual reviews.
+-As a user, I can post reviews, including rating and descriptions.

+-As a user, I can like individual cocktails, as well as adding them to "My Favorites."

 When the page first loads, as a user, I can view popular drinks.

 Wireframe: